Dirt Music (film)

-Dirt Music is a 2019 romantic drama film directed by Gregor Jordan, based on the 2001 novel of the same name by Tim Winton.
+Dirt Music is a 2019 romantic drama film directed by Gregor Jordan, based on the 2001 novel of the same name by award-winning Australian author Tim Winton.
 It stars Garrett Hedlund, Kelly Macdonald, and David Wenham.

 The film premiered at the Toronto International Film Festival on 11 September 2019.
 It was released in Australia on 8 October 2020 by Universal Pictures.

 Premise

 A poacher is chased through the Australian outback after his affair with a woman is discovered.